-Our latest key plans and reports are listed at the top of the document library homepage, other recent documents are listed by date under these documents.
-You can also find many national publications on the Te Whatu Ora national website.
+Key plans and reports are listed at the top of the document library homepage, other recent documents are listed by date under these documents.
+Please note: Many publications in our document library are now historic district health board documents, rather than current information.
+You can find up-to-date national publications, including responses to OIA requests on the Te Whatu Ora national website.

 Use the Search menu (left) to apply a filter and list documents.
 Each document has a document type, a summary, and topics and tags associated with it.